Program Costs & Scholarships

-Students accepted to the Baylor in Washington Semester Program will continue to receive their Baylor scholarships and financial aid.
-Additionally, Baylor in Washington offers a number of unique awards for participants to defray costs associated with the program.
+Students accepted to the Baylor in Washington Semester Program will continue to receive their existing Baylor scholarships and financial aid.

-The following Baylor in Washington scholarships are offered to students participating in the Washington Semester Program and are determined based on both need and merit:
+The following Baylor in Washington scholarships are applied above and beyond a student's current financial aid package and are only offered to students participating in the Washington Semester Program.
+These scholarships are determined based on both need and merit:

 - The Jack and Lynn Fields Washington, D.C.
 Scholarship, a $3,500 award made possible by the generosity of The Honorable Jack Fields (B.A.
 '74, J.D.
 '77).

-- The Baylor in Washington Pre-Law Scholarship, an award of up to $3,000 offered to Pre-Law students pursuing law school and a legal career.
+- The Baylor in Washington Pre-Law Scholarship, an award of up to $3,000 offered to 1-2 Pre-Law students each semester.

-- The Baylor in Washington Journalism Scholarship, an award of up to $2,000 offered to Journalism students seeking experience in political reporting through their semester in D.C.
+- The Baylor in Washington Journalism Scholarship, an award of up to $2,000 offered to one Journalism student each semester.

 For all Baylor in Washington scholarship awards: